 Even the most amicable divorce can be complicated.
 What was previously a team effort suddenly turns into a potential battle between two people intimately familiar with each other.
 It’s like watching two football teams face off for their annual game.
 You know it’s going to get dirty, rough, tense, and nerve-wracking.
 Rules will be broken, and everyone is watching, particularly with the advent of social media.
-Here are five mistakes that Fort Collins divorce and family law attorney Stephen Vertucci says you should not make:
+Here are five mistakes that Fort Collins divorce attorney Stephen Vertucci says you should not make:

 - False Start

 Nothing ruins a great opportunity like jumping the gun.
 All of that work to get the right play in at the right time goes up in smoke because you moved too soon.
 When it comes to a divorce, be mindful of sharing what’s happening on social media at the same rate you share the meals you eat or the shows you watch.
 It works out better for both you and your ex if you act as a team on how to approach social media announcements.

 The heat of the moment can drive you mad.
 Now you two are fighting and your teams are clearing the bench to come to your aid.
 You do not want to get into these kinds of social media spats with your ex-partner.
 It will not end well for either of you and could ruin many other relationships.

 - Unsportsmanlike Conduct

 Suddenly, your opponent starts posting about that time you were caught doing something questionable.
 Your first reaction is to, well, react.
 Don’t – and avoid the penalty!
 Do not react to bad comments by your ex on social media and do not start posting them yourself.
 A divorce is painful enough; don’t set yourself up for more pain later on, when you end up regretting these actions.